Bilinear Bochner-Riesz square function and applications: Abstract

 \section{Abstract}

-In this paper we introduce Stein's square function associated with bilinear Bochner-Riesz means and develop a systematic study of its $L^p$ boundedness properties.
-We also discuss applications of bilinear Bochner-Riesz square function in the context of bilinear fractional Schr\"{o}dinger multipliers, generalized bilinear spherical maximal function and more general bilinear multipliers defined on $\mathbb R^{2n}$ of the form $(\xi,\eta)\rightarrow m\left(|(\xi,\eta)|^2\right)$.
+In this paper we introduce Stein's square function associated with bilinear Bochner-Riesz means and investigate its $L^p$ boundedness properties.
+Further, we discuss several applications of the square function in the context of bilinear multipliers.
+In particular, we obtain results for maximal function associated with generalised bilinear Bochner-Riesz means.
+This extends the results proved in~\cite{JS}.
+Another application concerns the $L^p$ estimates for bilinear fractional Schr\"{o}dinger multipliers.
+Finally, we improve upon a result of Grafakos, He and Honzik~\cite{GHH} in the context of bilinear radial multipliers and provide a dimension free sufficient condition on the bilinear multipliers for $L^2\times L^2\rightarrow L^1$ boundedness of the associated maximal function.
+The generalised bilinear spherical maximal function is a particular example of such maximal functions.